Cathedral and John Connon School

-The Cathedral & John Connon School is a co-educational private school founded in 1860 and located in Fort, Mumbai, Maharashtra.
+The Cathedral and John Connon School is a co-educational private school founded in 1860 and located in Fort, Mumbai, Maharashtra.
 The school is widely considered to be amongst the best and most prestigious schools in India, housing five sections: Pre-Primary, Infant, Junior, Middle and Senior Schools.

-The school also controls the 300-year-old St. Thomas Cathedral; CAJCS was founded to provide choristers to the Church.
+The school is an Anglican foundation actively affiliated with the 300-year-old St. Thomas Cathedral.
+CAJCS was originally founded in 1860 as a choir school to provide choristers to the cathedral.

 History

-In 1860 Bishop Harding and the Cathedral Chaplain opened a grammar school within the walled city of Bombay which, along with a smaller establishment for girls, were the first of many strands that have joined to form the Cathedral and John Connon School.
+In 1860, Bishop Harding and the Cathedral Chaplain opened a grammar school within the walled city of Bombay, along with a smaller establishment for girls.
+These were the first of many strands that have joined to form the Cathedral and John Connon School.

-A Choir School, established with the objective of providing choristers for the St. Thomas Cathedral, Mumbai, the first Anglican Church in Mumbai was founded in October 1875.
+A Choir School was established in 1875, with the objective of providing choristers for the St. Thomas Cathedral, Mumbai, the first Anglican Church in the city.
 Meanwhile, the Bombay Scottish Education Society was founded in 1866.
-The society put up a building on the Esplanade, and named it for John Connon (then Chief Registrar of Bombay).
+The society put up a building on the Esplanade and named it for John Connon (then the Chief Registrar of Bombay).

-In 1878 a high school in Byculla, set up by the Bombay Diocesan Society, was merged with the Choir School to form the Cathedral High School.
+In 1878, a high school in Byculla, set up by the Bombay Diocesan Society, was merged with the Choir School to form the Cathedral High School.
 The present Senior School building, a blend of Indian and Gothic architecture, was erected in 1896.
 A girls' school had been started in 1880.

-In 1922, in a public meeting held at the Town Hall, the present Asiatic Society of Bombay library, a suggestion was put forward by the principal of the Cathedral Boys' School for the Cathedral Schools and the Scottish School to work together, instead of competing, and thus the Anglo-Scottish Education Society was conceived.
+In 1922, in a public meeting held at the Town Hall, the present Asiatic Society of Bombay library, the principal of the Cathedral Boys' School suggested that the Cathedral Schools and the Scottish School work together, instead of competing; this prompted the formation of the Anglo-Scottish Education Society.
 The schools were re-organized into the Cathedral Boys' School, the Cathedral Girls' School, and the John Connon School.

-Today the old boys' school is the Senior School; the old girls' school is the Middle School; and the John Connon School is the Junior School.
+Today the old boys' school is used as the Senior School; the old girls' school is the Middle School; and the John Connon School is the Junior School.
 The Infant School, located at Malabar Hill, was set up in 1965.
 The Senior School also serves as the main administrative office for all the sections of the school.

-The IB arm of the school, set up in 2015, plans to shift to the Deutsche Bank Building (formerly Tata Palace) by 2018.
-The building is located in the same vicinity (Fort) as the school, right next to Sterling Theatre.
+The IB arm of the school, set up in 2015, planned to move to the Deutsche Bank Building (formerly Tata Palace) by 2018.
+However, a later decision by the Dean, Dr. Sonal Parmar converted the building into a section for the 11th and 12th standard of both the IB and ISC curricula.
+The building is located in the same vicinity (Fort) as the school, next to Sterling Theatre.

-In 2022 Meera Isaacs, the first woman principal of the school, retired after 26 years.
+In 2022, Meera Isaacs, the first woman principal of the Cathedral School, retired after 26 years.